If you’re aware of minimalism but aren’t sure as to how to actually become a minimalist, you’re in the right place.

 Our definition of minimalism has evolved over the years, but as of today, we define minimalism as the process of identifying what is essential in your life and having the courage to let go of the rest.

 Minimalism is a framework for you to decide what isn’t essential so you can spend more time doing more of what you want.

 What are the benefits of minimalist living?

-I’m so grateful to Leo for introducing me to minimalism back in 2013.
-I embraced minimalist living after the passing of my father.
+I’m so grateful to Leo for showing me how to be a minimalist back in 2013.
+I embraced minimalism after the passing of my father.
 Since that moment, minimalism has enriched my life in so many ways I never thought was possible.

-Below I’ve shared 15 benefits of minimalist living.
+Below are 16 benefits of minimalist living.
 I expect that you’ll experience some if not all of the points mentioned by committing to this philosophy.

 When you look around at your environment, which could be your home, office, relationships, career anything, and you only experience what you love; you can’t help but feel peaceful.
 Something is calming about an uncluttered environment that you have methodically crafted.

 Minimalism gives you a perspective on the value of everything in your life.
 When applied wholeheartedly, you see each thing you interact with as either adding something positive to you or taking something away from you.

 Have you travelled with a spouse, family member or close friend recently?
 I always find that travelling is a great test of any relationship.
 You’re stripped from the everyday context of your lives and are put in different environments with far fewer resources.
 What’s left is who you are and who they are.